Find the information you need to help move your degree progress forward.

 The Graduate Student Commons on the sixth floor of the Valley Library provides a place for students to relax, study, reserve rooms and meet with campus resource partners.
 Check out our drop-in and appointment schedules.

-Available to all Oregon State students, Aurora's online tools and videos help students prepare for and navigate the academic and professional job market.
+Available to all Oregon State students and staff, this online career success platform prepares master's and doctoral students for how to navigate the academic and professional job market.

 Visit the OSU Career Development Center's graduate student page to find a career guide and other tools for your career preparation needs.